 Fridge Brilliance: The skeletons in the third game don't look like human skeletons, and the dark variant even have tails.
 They might be remains of lizardmen from the second game.

-Game Breaker: Chronos' Forward-Back-Forward + Attack + Jump in GA 3.
+Game Breaker: Chronos' Forward-Back-Forward + Attack + Jump in Golden Axe III.
 Easy input, huge damage, wide range, makes him invincible while doing the move, unblockable.

 Narm Charm: As usual with really old hack-and-slash games.
 The sound effects are hilarious and one of the heroes is named Ax Battler.
 Who doesn't even use an ax.